Juniper/terraform-provider-apstra/docs/resources/datacenter_property_set.md

 - `blueprint_id` (String) Apstra Blueprint ID.
 Used to identify the Blueprint that the Property Set is imported into.
 - `id` (String) ID of the Property Set ID to be imported.

+### Optional

 - `keys` (Set of String) Subset of Keys to import, at least one Key is required.
+- `sync_required` (Boolean) A sync with catalog property set will happen on apply.
+This is used by the provider and should not be set by the user
+- `sync_with_catalog` (Boolean) When set, amd the keys are not set, this will trigger a sync with the catalog property set

 ### Read-Only